nskysd/2019-spring-gt/README.md

     2. This program can finds the best solution under the condition that the number of vertex with an odd degree is less than 4.

-### Solutions
+### Solution

     1.Find out all vertex with an odd degree in this graph, and put them into a vector called Odd_Degree_Vertex, by the way, we also count the number of vertex with an odd degree.

-    2-1.If the number of vertex with an odd degree is 0 Do nothing.
+    2-1.If the number of vertex with an odd degree is 0.
+        Do nothing.
-    2-2.If the number of vertex with an odd degree is 2 2-2-1.These two vertex are connected
+    2-2.If the number of vertex with an odd degree is 2.
+        2-2-1.These two vertex are connected.
             Directly build the connection between these two vertex.
-        2-2-2.These two vertex are not connected
+        2-2-2.These two vertex are not connected.
             Find the shortest path between these two vertex, and connect each vertex in shortest path.
-    2-3.If the number of vertex with an odd degree is greater than 2 Find the minimum length pairwise matching of all vertex with an odd degree, then find the shortest path of each pair, and connect each vertex in shortest path.
+    2-3.If the number of vertex with an odd degree is greater than 2.
+            Find the minimum length pairwise matching of all vertex with an odd degree, then find the shortest path of each pair, and connect each vertex in shortest path.
         PS:Since the weight of each connection is 1, I use BFS algorithm to Find the shortest path instead of Dijkstra's algorithm.

-    3.Use Hierholzer algorithm to find Euler path
+    3.Use Hierholzer algorithm to find Euler Path.

-        To find Euler path, I construct 2 stack, Euler_path_stack and Temp_Euler_path.
+        To find Euler path, I construct 2 stack, Euler_Path_stack and Temp_Euler_Path.

-        First, I push vertex "a" into Temp_Euler_path.
+        First, I push vertex "a" into Temp_Euler_Path.

-        Second, if there is any vertex has connection with Temp_Euler_path's top vertex, push it into Temp_Euler_path and disconnect with Temp_Euler_path's top vertex.
+        Second, if there is any vertex has connection with Temp_Euler_Path's top vertex, push it into Temp_Euler_Path and disconnect with Temp_Euler_Path's top vertex.

-        Third, if there is no vertex has connection with Temp_Euler_path's top vertex, push Temp_Euler_path's top vertex into Euler_path_stack until Temp_Euler_path's top vertex has connection with any vertex.
+        Third, if there is no vertex has connection with Temp_Euler_Path's top vertex, push Temp_Euler_Path's top vertex into Euler_Path_stack until Temp_Euler_Path's top vertex has connection with any vertex.

+### File Name Identification

+    1.main.cc:The main program.

+    2.Graph.txt:The input graph.

+    5.Euler_Path.dot:The dot file of result.

+    6.Euler_Path.png:The png file of result.

+    7.Euler_Path.txt:The txt file of result.